Bambi (2013 film)

+Bambi is a French documentary film, released in 2013 and directed by Sébastien Lifshitz.

+Summary

-Bambi is a French documentary film, released in 2013.
-Directed by Sébastien Lifshitz, the film is a profile of Marie-Pierre Pruvot, an Algerian-born trans woman who had a long and prominent career as a dancer and showgirl in Paris in the 1950s and 1960s, under the stage name Bambi, before becoming a high school teacher.
+The film is a profile of Marie-Pierre Pruvot, an Algerian-born trans woman who had a long and prominent career as a dancer and showgirl in Paris in the 1950s and 1960s, under the stage name Bambi, before becoming a high school teacher.

+Accolades

 The film won the Teddy Award for Best Documentary Film at the 2013 Berlin International Film Festival.